metason/ARlog/README.md

 * Then select the Window -> Devices and Simulators menu in XCode
 * In the Devices tab select your app and then download the app container
 * In the Finder right-click on the downloaded .xcappdata file and select Show Content
+* Logged session data can be found in AppData/Documents/ARlogs
+* Drag&drop corresponding session folders to a local directory

 Each folder in AppData/Documents/ARlogs holds logged data of a specific session.
 The name of the session folder encodes the date and time when the log recording started.